dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 #### 25.6.2.6.
 Nested loops {#sec-nested-loops}

-In the case of nested loops, the verifier might timeout sometimes because of the information available[^verifier-lost].
+In the case of nested loops, the verifier might timeout sometimes because of inadequate or too much available information[^verifier-lost].
 One way to mitigate this problem, when it happens, is to isolate the inner loop by refactoring it into a separate method, with suitable pre and postconditions that will usually assume and prove the invariant again.
 For example,